top of page

 • The arrival and departure times of adults – staff, volunteers and visitors are recorded.

-• Visitors are requested to put their mobile phones in the black box along with the staff’s phones.
+• Visitors and parents are requested to put their mobile phones in the phone box along with the staff’s phones.

 • Our systems prevent unauthorised access to our premises.